Commission v Italy (C-7/68): Admissibility

 The defendant(Italian Republic) questioned the admissibility of the application.
-It submitted that the Commission disregarded the obligationimposed upon the Community institutions under Article 2, that is to 'promote throughout the Community a harmonious development of economic activities'.
+It submitted that the Commission disregarded the obligation imposed upon the Community institutions under Article 2, that is to 'promote throughout the Community a harmonious development of economic activities'.
 It supposedly did that by bringing the matter before the Court at a time when the Italian Parliament was on the point of being dissolved and therefore could not pass the draft law which would amend the provision in dispute.
 The Court ruled that the action of the Commission was admissible, because according to the Article 169 of the EEC Treaty, it is for the Commission to judge at what time it decides to bring an action before the Court.
 The consideration of time, in which the Commission decides to do so, cannot affect the admissibility of the action.
 Moreover, in this case the action of the Commission begun before the expiry of the second stage of the transitional period and was preceded by a prolonged exchange of views with the Italian Government.
 During the transitional period, the Commission tried to persuade the competent authorities in the Italian Republic to amend the provisions which were criticized by the Commission.